Top 13 Reasons Basketball Players Go to Junior College First

 TIP: Look out for schools that offer articulation agreements – these provide specific policies that make it easier to transfer and enable you to keep your credit hours.

-TIP: Have a solid relationship with your junior college academic adviser, they can be your biggest ally when transferring to a 4-year school.
+NOTE: Have a solid relationship with your junior college academic adviser, they can be your biggest ally when transferring to a 4-year school.
+While you focus on these crucial administrative steps, remember to maximize your time at JUCO by taking a comprehensive approach to your development:

 7. SMALL CLASS SIZE: At a Junior College they have a more one-to-one approach and more playing time availability.
 Many players thrive in this 2-year athletic model and go on to have solid careers at a 4-year school.
 If you are really dedicated to your personal development, you can take advantage of the one-one attention and seriously improve your game and your academics.